mawentowski/api-documentation-course-gitpod-test/README.md

 ## System Privileges and Course Setup

+A _personal computer_ is required to complete these setup instructions.

 To fully participate in the course, it's essential that you have administrative privileges on the machine you’re using.
 These privileges allow you to install software, run scripts, execute commands, and set up development environments.
 Many work computers, especially those not configured for developers, restrict these capabilities.
-Therefore, it’s highly recommended to use a personal computer for the course to ensure you can complete all tasks without restrictions.
+Therefore, it’s highly recommended to use a _personal computer_ for the course to ensure you can complete all tasks without restrictions.

 If you only have access to a work computer while taking the course, send an email to [mark.wentowski@docsgeek.io](mailto:mark.wentowski@docsgeek.io) to discuss the available options.